Why Are Stock Market Numbers So Wacko Right Now? | Wealthsimple

 So what does the stock market measure besides how rich already rich people are getting?

 If the stock market has soared in the midst of one of the bleakest moments of our modern economy, does it mean that it’s just completely disconnected from reality?
 Is it a garbage indicator?
 The answer to that is: nope.
 Why not?
 The first part of the answer is that it’s not an indicator of the present; it’s an indicator of the future.
-“Right now people are afraid to spend to eat out, shop in malls, fly on planes, even breathe,” Reeves says.
-“But if investors think that McDonald’s or American Airlines will be profitable in months or even years from now — owing to a promising vaccine or some piece of technology or business model — stock prices will go up.”
+“Right now people are afraid to spend to eat out, shop, fly on planes, even breathe,” Reeves says.
+“But if investors think that McDonald’s or British Airways will be profitable in months or even years from now — owing to a promising vaccine or some piece of technology or business model — stock prices will go up.”

 So the question is whether it’s a valuable indicator of the future.
 And the answer to that is yes.